The company

 The result was a significant uplift in visitor-to-application completion rate.

-“It might not sound like much but given the high volumes of people we get through these pages, that uplift represents huge value for us,” Ollie explains.
+“It might not sound like much, but given the high volumes of people we get through these pages, that uplift represents huge value for us,” Ollie explains.

-All the sections of the new variant also have a higher attractiveness rate, with customers able to find products on their first attempt without getting stuck in a loop.
+All sections of the new variant also have a higher attractiveness rate, with customers able to find products on their first attempt without getting stuck in a loop.

 3. Boosting the application rate on a youth savings product